-Last time I covered a Groupees bundle, they were all about Japanese indie developers.
+The last time I covered a Groupees bundle, they were all about Japanese indie developers.
 This one doesn’t really follow a specific theme, but it’s still got some good games.
-This particular lineup includes Zombie Driver HD, MacGuffin’s Curse, a tower offense (no, that’s not a typo), and well, read on to find out what else is up for grabs!
+This particular lineup includes Zombie Driver HD, MacGuffin’s Curse, a tower offence (no, that’s not a typo), and well, read on to find out what else is up for grabs!

 Instead of the typical beat-the-average system other bundles use, or the ‘pick which games you want and pay the price’ from the doujin bundle, this one’s a bit different: spending $1 gets you Ravaged – Zombie Apocalypse, MacGuffin’s Curse and Tower Wars; along with any and all bonuses the instant they’ve been unlocked.
 Cough up $5 instead, and you get to walk away with the aforementioned titles, plus Hamilton’s Great Adventure (with DLC), Krater C.E., Zombie Driver HD (and its soundtrack).